-- 1 ability to discharge your role? - 2 A. Well, the main -- it was left, in a sense, between - myself and Mark Haynes to manage as best we can -- or - 4 discharge our roles, if you like.
-I guess we both had - 5 the advantage in that we were able to communicate, Mark 10:14 - 6 being on the ground in Neurology, me being on the - 7 ground in General Surgery did help that to a degree, it - 8 helped us to deal with any on-the-ground issues.
-What - 9 we were lacking, I think, would have been a sense of - direction or a bigger, a broader sense of what the Unit 10:14 - 11 was doing in terms of long-term goals and also, - perhaps, yes, another chain of someone to talk to, - basically, is what we needed.
-I think that was - 14 missing. - 15 22 Q. In the absence of that Associate Medical - 16 Director level -- - 17 A. Yes.
-The absence of an Associate Medical Director - 18 meant there was a gap, there was a lack of maybe other

-- 19 conversations that could have been had. - 20 23 Q. To what extent during that gap were those conversations 10:15 - being had between you and directly with the Medical - 22 Director? - 23 A. The Medical Director, did you say? - 24 24 Q. Yes? - A. None.
-I can't recall any direct conversations between - ourselves and the Medical Director on sort of medical - 27 management issues. - 28 25 Q. If we just have a quick look at TRU-163346, please. - This is an email from Dr. Wright to yourself and
+1 ability to discharge your role?
+2 Α. well, the main it was left, in a sense, between 3 myself and Mark Haynes to manage as best we can or 4 discharge our roles, if you like.
+I guess we both had 5 the advantage in that we were able to communicate, Mark 10:14 6 being on the ground in Neurology, me being on the 7 ground in General Surgery did help that to a degree, it 8 helped us to deal with any on-the-ground issues.
+What 9 we were lacking, I think, would have been a sense of 10 direction or a bigger, a broader sense of what the Unit 10:14 11 was doing in terms of long-term goals and also, 12 perhaps, yes, another chain of someone to talk to, 13 basically, is what we needed.
+I think that was 14 missing.
+15 22 Q. In the absence of that Associate Medical 10:15 16 Director level 17 Α. Yes.
+The absence of an Associate Medical Director 18 meant there was a gap, there was a lack of maybe other 19 conversations that could have been had.
+20 23 Q. To what extent during that gap were those conversations 10:15 21 being had between you and directly with the Medical 22 Director?
+23 Α. The Medical Director, did you say?
+24 24 Q. Yes?
+25 Α. None.
+I can't recall any direct conversations between 10:15 26 ourselves and the Medical Director on sort of medical 27 management issues.
+28 25 Q. If we just have a quick look at TRU-163346, please.
+29 This is an email from Dr. Wright to yourself and

-Mr. Haynes on 11th November 2016.
-You'll be aware --1 2 this is to yourself and I assume Damian Scullion and Tarig S, are they other Clinical Directors on the 3 Surgery side of the house?
-4 5 Correct. Α. 10:16 6 26 Q. "You will be aware that Dr. McAllister has stepped 7 temporarily aside as AMD for Surgery and Anaesthetics 8 to facilitate an ongoing internal Trust process.
-9 During this period I would expect management issues to be dealt with by the Clinical Directors in liaison with 10:16 10 11 Mrs Gishkori and myself in relation to professional 12 issues".
-13 14 There, at least, appears to be email correspondence 15 that there an expectation that you would be acting up, 16 to a certain extent, but you are telling us that wasn't reflected in reality in terms of closer engagement with 17 the Medical Director or from the Medical Director?
-18 I think we acted in our role, I think we discharged our 19 Α. 20 role as Clinical Directors on the ground we were able 10:17 to do that, but I think we were missing a more, of communication, and someone to be able to have direct conversations around that with the Medical a broader picture approach to things, and another line discussions with.
-But my recollection, there were no
+1 Mr. Haynes on 11th November 2016.
+You'll be aware 2 this is to yourself and I assume Damian Scullion and 3 Tariq S, are they other Clinical Directors on the 4 Surgery side of the house?
+5 Α. Correct.
+10:16 6 26 Q. "You will be aware that Dr. McAllister has stepped 7 temporarily aside as AMD for Surgery and Anaesthetics 8 to facilitate an ongoing internal Trust process.
+9 During this period I would expect management issues to 10 be dealt with by the Clinical Directors in liaison with 10:16 11 Mrs Gishkori and myself in relation to professional 12 issues".
+13 14 There, at least, appears to be email correspondence 15 that there an expectation that you would be acting up, 16 to a certain extent, but you are telling us that wasn't 17 reflected in reality in terms of closer engagement with 18 the Medical Director or from the Medical Director?
+19 Α. I think we acted in our role, I think we discharged our 20 role as Clinical Directors on the ground we were able 10:17 21 to do that, but I think we were missing a more, 22 a broader picture approach to things, and another line 23 of communication, and someone to be able to have 24 discussions with.
+But my recollection, there were no 25 direct conversations around that with the Medical 10:17 26 Director.
+27 27 Q. Had you had issues on your concern on your patch as 28 Clinical Director?
+Would you have felt comfortable 29 discussing any types of issues with the Medical